Linterz/BleScanner/README.md

 - Location permissions (for BLE scanning)
 - Bluetooth permissions

+## Data and Privacy concerns
+This suite of apps does not collect any of your personal data (e.g., location and Bluetooth).
+I understand the concern of having an unsigned APK from a random person is very sketchy.
+I wish I could publish to the Google Play Store, but I need 20 testers to do so.

 ## Credits
 * This project is inspired by [rfparty](https://rfparty.xyz/), but I was unable to build from source, so I created my own version with quality of life improvements
 * Apple Continuity data decryption based on [furiousMAC/continuity](https://github.com/furiousMAC/continuity)